chaoyufeng93/CCT-Compact-Convlutional-Transformer/README.md

 the result on CIFAR 10 will be added soon! :))

-I still test the model, and I found that AutoAugment improve the performance significantly.
+I made a big mistake that RELU function had been added into the convolution phase, I will remove it and RETEST the performance!!!!!!!!!!!!!